anasshekha/Anas-Portfolio/README.md

-# 📊 Anas's Data Analytics Portfolio
+#🚀 Anas's Data Analytics Portfolio

-Welcome to my portfolio!
-Here, I showcase my **SQL, Python, and Tableau** projects related to data analytics.
+Welcome to my Data Analytics Portfolio!
+This space showcases my skills in **SQL, Tableau, Looker Studio, and BigQuery** through real-world projects and case studies.

-## 🔹 About Me
+## 📌 About Me
-I am a **Data Analyst with 3.5 years of experience** iin transforming complex datasets into actionable insights.
-My expertise lies in **SQL, Tableau, Looker Studio and Python** with proven experience in creating interactive dashboards and writing efficient queries that drive business decisions.
+I am a data-driven problem solver with a keen eye for turning numbers into meaningful insights.
+My expertise lies in uncovering trends, optimizing business strategies, and building impactful dashboards.

+🔹 Passionate about storytelling with data and making complex information easy to understand.
+🔹 Enjoy working on real-world datasets to drive business growth and efficiency.
+🔹 Constantly learning and exploring new tools to stay ahead in the data analytics field.

 ## 🔹 Projects
 ### **🐍 Python Projects**